Sitecore/sitecore-ios-sdk/README.md

 *2. Create an XCode project.*

 *3. Create a tab bar menu.
-For more information about creating a tab bar menu, see the chapter Using the API.*
+For more information about creating a tab bar menu, see the chapter "Populating the Tab Bar".*

 *4. Extend the project with the following code:*